AVSystem/developer-zone/docs/Cloud_integrations/Device_Integration_Center/overview.md

 ### Forbidden headers

-Note that not all headers can be overwritten.
+Note that not all headers can be overwritten for a webhook.
 Below is a list of forbidden headers:

 * `Authorization`
 * `Content-Type`